 Saskatchewan employs a mandatory vehicle registration and insurance program.
 Your licence plate provides you with a $700.00 deductible and up to $200,000.00 of liability insurance.

 When registering a vehicle for the first time the customer must present an original proof of ownership.
 If you are registering a vehicle that was previously registered in another jurisdiction, the vehicle must pass inspection before it can be registered.
 The inspection papers must be present at the time of registration.
 Similarly, if you are registering a new vehicle the dealership will provide you with a New Vehicle Information Statement (NVIS), this must also be present at the time of registration.

-Your license plates can be renewed at our office, or any motor licensing issuer.
+Your licence plates can be renewed at our office, or any motor licence issuer.